Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 65 trips per day across all routes, equating to roughly 16 weekly trips per individual stop.
+The service frequency averages 65 trips per day across all routes, resulting in approximately 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport